ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 - There are many opportunities to celebrate difference within schools.
 Cherish diversity in your students and make it possible for any student to thrive in your school environment.

 - Build understanding about difference by teaching and incorporating it into school life.
-For example, teach pupils about different races, cultures and religions and have visible role models and positive images of disabled people, lesbian, gay, bisexual and transgender people (LGBT), women, people from different faiths and minority communities across school.
+For example, teach pupils about different races, cultures and religions and have visible role models and positive images of disabled people, LGBT people, women, people from different faiths and minority communities across school.

 - Communicate to parents and carers information about how you’re making the school supportive of diversity.
 If appropriate, signpost to opportunities for them to develop their own understanding of other cultures and identities.